allend13/tower-game-react/README.md

-  # Tower Defense Game Design - ACTUAL
+  # Tower Defense Game

-  This is a code bundle for Tower Defense Game Design - ACTUAL.
-The original project is available at https://www.figma.com/design/70MkCGNsL9oSmX49RKvxJV/Tower-Defense-Game-Design---ACTUAL.

   ## Running the code

-  Run `npm i` to install the dependencies.
+  Run `yarn add` to install the dependencies.

-  Run `npm run dev` to start the development server.
+  Run `yarn start` to start the development server.